sci-comp/SceneBuilder/README.md

 ## Scene builder commands

-In Godot's main bar, click `Project > Tools > Scene Builder` to see a list of productivity command with their associated keyboard shortcuts.
+In Godot's main bar, click `Project > Tools > Scene Builder` to see a list of productivity commands with their associated keyboard shortcuts.

-If you would like to know more about how these commands work, please see the command's respective gdscript file for more information, which is located,
+If you would like to know more about how these commands work, please see the command's respective GDScript file for more information, which is located,

 	`res://addons/SceneBuilder/Commands/`

-Implementation details: The script `scene_builder_commands.gd` is loaded by `scene_builder_plugin.gd`, which is the class registed to EditorPlugin via `plugin.cfg`.
+Implementation details: The script `scene_builder_commands.gd` is loaded by `scene_builder_plugin.gd`, which is the class registered to EditorPlugin via `plugin.cfg`.
 The script `scene_builder_commands.gd` adds commands to the Godot toolbar and also listens for keyboard shortcuts.
-Each command's implementation is contained within the command's respective gdscript file.
+Each command's implementation is contained within the command's respective GDScript file.

 ## The scene builder dock

-The scene builder dock requires manual set up.
+The scene builder dock requires manual setup.
 This isn't an ideal user experience, but doing things this way leads to very simple and stable solutions, please bear with us!

 In order to set-up the scene builder dock, follow these steps,